Note: This file is about 140K in size so may take a few seconds to load,

 Catholic views.
 However, these Marionites thought there

-were in fact two gods besides the Father, Christ and
+were in fact two gods besides the Father, Christ and the

 Virgin Mary, as the historian Eusebius shows.
 Some of